-Having been on the move around Thailand for a few weeks, we decided to end our trip by putting down roots in Chiang Mai.
+Having been on the move around Thailand for a few weeks, we decided to end our trip by putting down roots for 5 days in Chiang Mai.
 They were pretty fast growing roots admittedly, as we were there just under a week, but compared to the rest of our time in Thailand this felt like an age!

 Chiang Mai is known for its backpacker hostels, and cheap eating, but we decided now was a time for just a little bit of luxury in our lives.